-tate of Idaho statutory obligations require Ada County to maintain a municipal solid waste disposal system.
+tate of Idaho laws and regulations require Ada County to maintain a municipal solid waste disposal system.
 To meet these obligations, Ada County established the Solid Waste Enterprise Fund for the development and operation of the disposal system.
-Charged with the responsibilities of complying with the federal, state and local laws, rules and regulations, the County's Solid Waste Department oversees operation and management of the:
+Charged with the responsibilities of complying with the federal, state and local laws, rules and regulations, the County's Solid Waste Department oversees operation and management of the County's:

-- County's landfills Hidden Hollow and North Ravine; - Household hazardous waste collection and disposal; - Wood and organics recycling; - Solid waste collection contract; and - 2,700-acre multi-use Ada County Landfill Complex.
+- Landfills Hidden Hollow and North Ravine;

+- Household hazardous waste collection and disposal;

+- Wood and organics recycling;

+- Solid waste collection contract; and

+- 2,700-acre multi-use Ada County Landfill Complex.